zerotohero-dev/JFDI/README.md

 ## Where Is the Documentation?

 Currently the only documentation is this **README** file that you are looking at.
 It will be regularly updated as new features are added to the project.

-> You can also get command line help if you type `jfdi -h` or `jfdi --help` in
+> You can also get command line help if you type `jfdi -h` or `jfdi --help` in the console.
-> the console.

 In addition to this **README** file, you can also read [this o2js.com blog post][o2-done] for usage examples, and installation details.

 ...

-> If you write reviews in your blog, [send an e-mail to **volkan@o2js.com**][me]
-> and it will be cited here, as an additional resource, ASAP.
+> If you write reviews in your blog, [send an e-mail to **volkan@o2js.com**][me] and it will be cited here, as an additional resource, ASAP.

 [o2-done]: http://o2js.com/jfdi-a-hackers-way-to-get-stuff-done

 ## Can I Get the **Cutting-Edge** Version?

 If you are okay to trade up slight unstability for added coolness, additional commands and more features; then you might want to check out [the **develop** branch][develop].

 [The develop branch][develop] is more frequently updated than the master branch.
 You will probably have a "mostly working" app, with incomplete tests.

-> Any code that breaks the tests are generally not pushed to develop, t
-> herefore [the **develop** branch][develop] is generally safe with missing
-> tests and documentation.
+> Any code that breaks the tests are generally not pushed to develop, therefore [the **develop** branch][develop] is generally safe with missing tests and documentation.

 To use the **develop** branch, `git clone` and `npm link` it as follows: